 Harrow-on-the-Hill (Zone 5) to Chesham/Amersham - £2.20 (off peak) / £3.30 (peak)

 Finchley Road (Zone 2) to Chesham/Amersham - £3.40 (off peak) / £5.40 (peak)

 Baker Street (Zone 1) to Chesham/Amersham - £4.80 (off peak) / £7.90 (peak).

 Harrow-on-the-Hill to Wendover £12.30.

 A few things to notice:

-The 15 mile journey from Harrow to Amersham off-peak will cost you £2.10.
+The 15 mile journey from Harrow to Amersham off-peak will cost you a couple of pounds.
 Travelling on the extra six miles to the next stop (Great Missenden) will cost nearly five times as much.